Residential Property Conveyancing Solicitors

 If you commissioned a survey, you should supply a copy of the report to your solicitor as the surveyor may also recommend that your solicitor investigates certain matters.

-On receipt of satisfactory replies to enquiries from the sellers and search results (and a mortgage offer, if applicable), your solicitor will advise you on any matters which you should be made aware of prior to exchange of contracts.
+On receipt of satisfactory replies to enquiries from the sellers and search results (and a mortgage offer, if applicable), your solicitor will advise you on any matters which you should be made aware of prior to the exchange of contracts.

 Your solicitor will also advise you on the options available to ensure you do not inherit any risks in connection with the property.